4yu5h-crtl/4yu5h-crtl/README.md

 🤝 I’m looking for help with: Drone flight controllers and PID Tuning.

-🌱 I’m currently exploring: "Vibe-coding..."
+🌱 I’m currently exploring: "Vibe Coding and Agentic Ai..."

-💬 Ask me about: Creative tech builds and AI Art.
+💬 Ask me about: Creative tech builds and IoT.

 📩 How to reach me: ayush.chintalwar1234@gmail.com